mxaddict/www.codedmaster.com/_posts/2016-8-23-setup-ghetto-skype-on-ubuntu-or-debian.md

 Sometimes (Most of the time) the open source community can do a lot with very limited resources

-If you are interested in the [Electron][electron] framework for creating desktop apps with web technology, then visit their [github page][electron_github]
+If you are interested in the [Electron][electron] framework for creating desktop applications with web technology, then visit their [Github page][electron_github]

 [skype_ghetto]: https://github.com/stanfieldr/ghetto-skype
 {:target="_blank"}